Rexrn/LocCpp/README.md

 # LocCpp
-A simple, easy to use localization library for C++.
+A simple, easy to use, header-only localization library for C++11.